 The Group aims to be an organisation that fosters an organisational culture that embraces diversity.
 "Diversity" includes, but is not limited to, gender, age, ethnicity, disability and cultural background.
-During the course of the current year, further work on the diversity action plan will be finalised with measurable objectives designed to enhance our commitment to promote diversity in the workplace.
+During the course of the current year, the Board received a diversity report and regular updates on diversity statistics.
+Further work on the diversity action plan is pending with measurable objectives designed to enhance our commitment to promote diversity in the workplace.